graphcore-research/tessellate-ipu/docs/basics.md

-# Tessellate IPU basics
+# TessellateIPU Basics

-Tessellate IPU exposes Poplar tensor tile mapping and vertex calling directly in Python.
+TessellateIPU exposes Poplar tensor tile mapping and vertex calling directly in Python.
 This provides a low-level way of programming tiles for Poplar directly in JAX.

 This lightweight API is based on three main concepts:
-* `TileShardedArray`: a data structure that wraps a classic JAX array with tile mapping information;
+* `TileShardedArray`: a data structure that wraps a classic JAX array with tile mapping information.
-* `tile_put_replicated` and `tile_put_sharded`: explicit mapping tensors/arrays to IPU tiles;
+* `tile_put_replicated` and `tile_put_sharded`: explicit mapping of tensors and arrays to IPU tiles.
-* `tile_map`: a tile vertex mapping function (with basics JAX LAX primitives support);
+* `tile_map`: a tile vertex mapping function (with basic JAX LAX primitives support).

-Note that even though these APIs are IPU-specific, they are still compatible with other backends (for example CPU and GPU).
+Note: Even though these APIs are IPU-specific, they are still compatible with other backends (for example, CPU and GPU).
 On non-IPU backends, any of these calls is either a no-op, or a redirection to the JAX standard `vmap`.

 ## `TileShardedArray` data structure

-`TileShardedArray` is a thin wrapper on top of a JAX array adding IPU tile mapping information, and is compatible with the JAX pytree mechanism.
+`TileShardedArray` is a thin wrapper on top of a JAX array, adding IPU tile mapping information, and is compatible with the JAX pytree mechanism.
 In short:
 ```python
 @register_pytree_node_class
 @dataclass(frozen=True)